 You are no doubt aware that, as part of the pupils’ curriculum enhancement and the development of ICT skills, Driffield CE Infant School provides supervised access to the Internet.
 Pupils are regularly given opportunities to use websites designed to support their learning.
 They are also taught research and evaluation skills to help them use the Internet effectively and efficiently.

-Although there have been concerns about pupils having access to undesirable materials, we have taken positive steps to deal with that possibility.
 We access the internet through the Local Authority who operate a filtering system that restricts access to inappropriate materials.
-All of our computers are in public view and, as stated above, access is supervised.
+All of our computers are in public view and access is always supervised.
 Children are also taught our THINK THEN CLICK rules for using the Internet, in order to help them to stay safe wherever they use the Internet.

 THINK THEN CLICK